 - The application fee of $25 is non-refundable.

 - This fee is used for domain hosting costs of the exhibition, juror honorariums, promotional materials, and CallForEntry.org fees

-- For each application, please submit both a general shot of your original work and detail (if available).
-Artists may submit up to 3 separate pieces.
+- For each submission, please submit a general shot of your original work.
+Artists may submit up to 3 separate pieces (3 images).

 - All works must be accompanied by title, material, dimensions, year of completion.

 - Artists may submit an artist statement up to 3000 characters.